yadavnikhil03/Play-integrity-fix-guide/README.md

 - You are solely responsible for how you use the information and modules referenced in this repository.
 - Module behavior, compatibility, and results may vary depending on your device, ROM, kernel, and root method.
-- We do **not own** or maintain the third-party modules linked in this guide (e.g., Play Integrity Fix, TrickyStore, MeowNa, etc.).
+- We do **not own** or maintain the third-party modules linked in this guide (e.g., Play Integrity Fix, TrickyStore, etc.).
 - This guide does not guarantee the success of any fix or modification and is not liable for any misuse, damage, or software violations.

 > 🧠 Use this guide and any included tools **at your own risk**.
 If something breaks — you own it, not us.